KrisKennaway/ii-sound/README.md

 Delta modulation audio player for streaming audio over Ethernet, for the Apple II.

+**Dedicated to Woz on his 70th birthday.
+Thank you for a lifetime of enjoyment exploring your wonderful creation.**

 Requires:
 *  Uthernet II (currently assumed to be in slot 1)
 *  Any Apple II (would probably even work with 16K)